The Balderdash ESL Game is a hilariously entertaining game that students of all ages can play to improve their English skills.

 On the board, keep track of their guesses and selections.
-If Student A (or Team A) picks Student B’s (or Team B’s) definition then Student B (Team B) receives a point and visa versa.
+If Student A (or Team A) picks Student B’s (or Team B’s) definition then Student B (Team B) receives a point and vice versa.
 If anyone picks the real definition that you wrote then they will receive 2-points.
-Of course, you can adjust the scoring accordingly as you see fit.
+Adjust the scoring rules as you see fit.

 By the way, if you are wondering what “collywobbles” are, the real definition is “stomach pain or nervousness.”

-After everyone has told you want they think is the correct definition, tally up the points and declare the winner of the round.
+After everyone has told you what they think is the correct definition, tally up the points and declare the winner of the round.